Information and Signposting

 Planning, Buying and Monitoring Health Services

-Clinical Commissioning Groups (CCGs) are responsible for planning and buying a wide range of healthcare services, including most hospital, GP, community and mental health services and ensuring the quality of these services.
-There are three CCGs in Worcestershire:
+Herefordshire and Worcestershire Integrated Care System (ICS) are responsible for planning and buying a wide range of healthcare services, including most hospital, GP, community and mental health services and ensuring the quality of these services.

 NHS England sets the priorities and direction of the NHS and encourages the national debate to improve health and care.